Team-Parashuram/SIH-25/internship/README.md

 ## Government Requirements

 The government seeks a solution that:
+Expected Solution

+- **Maintains Simplicity**: Intuitive UI with minimal text and visual cues
+- **Ensures Accessibility**: Mobile-friendly and supports regional languages
 - **Personalizes Recommendations**: Suggests 3-5 internships based on a student's profile
-- **Ensures Accessibility**: Mobile-friendly and supports regional languages
-- **Maintains Simplicity**: Intuitive UI with minimal text and visual cues
 - **Integrates Seamlessly**: Can be added to the PM Internship Scheme portal without complex deployment

+• Has a simple, intuitive UI with minimal text and visual cues
+• Uses a rule-based or ML-light model to suggest 3-5 top internships
+• Can be accessed on mobile devices and adapted to regional language use
+• Captures basic candidate inputs (education, skills, sector interests, location)
+• Outputs recommendations in a clear, user-friendly format (e.g., cards or simple list)

 ---